Poetry & Prose

 Lam seemed to paint a vatic power into more of his works than most artists.
 Many artist have only two of three great paintings.
 With Lam and the other greatest painters, most of their works are powerful.

 I was able to see Lam's "Light of the Forest" at Beauborg, the large Center Georges Pompidou museum in Paris (and took a phot of it although it was forbidden!) and was shown the Lam illustrations to Rene Char at Gallerie Lelong (a $10,000 book!)
-I had just purchased the "Catalogue Raisin" that Lam's widow Lou and his son Eskil had put together (a Volume 1 of the paintings, the Volume 2 will be prints, drawings and etchings).
+I had just purchased the "Catalogue Raisoinne" that Lam's widow Lou and his son Eskil had put together (a Volume 1 of the paintings, the Volume 2 is prints, drawings and etchings).
 The sales personnel at the Galerie that day was kind enough to allow me to "jetez une oeuil".
 We also saw several works by Tapies which were on display there.
 I got Madam Lam's address on the Rue Cedaine but she never responded to the two letters I sent her raving about her husband's work and asking her for an autograph.

 I had stumbled across the Rufino Tamayo museum when we were in Mexico City and had thought about him ever since.
-When I finally got a book- the Bullfinch Rufino Tamayo, I felt satisfied- a wonderful color sense, especially, even if every painting looks as if it were done on a wall of stucco, as if it were a mural.
-Also I found content lacking from Tamayo (as if he did not think very deep thoughts- like Lam), and yet, there was something very musical in his colorful works.
+When I finally got a book- the Bullfinch, Rufino Tamayo, I felt satisfied- a wonderful color sense, especially, even if every painting looks as if it were done on a wall of stucco, as if it were a mural.
+Also I found content lacking from Tamayo (as if he did not think very deep thoughts- like Lam), and yet, there was something very musical in his colorful works....like Klee.

 See two Lam works- one wonderful guache- leaves outlined in black on blue paper w other fab colors-at Morgan Library in NYC- Feb.
 2002.